MihaMarkocic/cloudservices/AWS/vpc_infrastructure/README.md

 \** *for an SSH connection to a remote server using a jump box with -J flag (ssh -J user@jumpbox user@destination), an SSH agent must be started and SSH key added*

+\*** *Terraform "remote-exec" provisioner waits until the instance is launched, while "local-exec" provisioner starts regardless of the instance status!*